abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 Another built in feature of RStudio is the ability to view and search documentation for functions.

 Just like in the R console, you can pull up documentation using the ```?``` operator within the console.
 Alternatively, you can find a *Help* tab in the bottom right window.
-Nagivate to it now.
+Navigate to it now.

 Type in `barplot` in the search field.
 Hit *Enter*.
 Read through the help pages.